 • 94% of Internet users use email (only 61% use social media).

-• 75% of adult online users say that email marketing is their preferred marketing method.
+• 75% of adult online users say email marketing is their preferred method.

 • Email’s “opt-in” feature allows marketing by consent.